 Belgium to set up two emergency villages for asylum seekers this winter

-A surprise makeshift camp was established at the Flagey square to accommodate asylum seekers and demand emergency solutions.
+A makeshift camp established at Flagey square to accommodate asylum seekers and demand emergency solutions in September 2023.
 Credit: Belga/Kristof Van Accom

 Belgium is looking to set up emergency villages for asylum seekers this winter, as Prime Minister Alexander De Croo is asking his ministers and administrations to take responsibility and provide those requesting international protection with the shelter to which they are legally entitled.